anantjain-xyz/anantjain.dev/_posts/books-read-and-listened-to-in-2024/index.md

 10. Playing to Win: How Strategy Really Works.
 A.G.
 Lafley, Roger L. Martin.
 11. Elon Musk.
 Walter Isaacson.
 12. Supercommunicators: How to Unlock the Secret Language of Connection.
 Charles Duhigg.
+13. Billion Dollar Loser: The Epic Rise and Spectacular Fall of Adam Neumann and WeWork.
+Reeves Wiedeman.
+14. The Dream Machine: J.C.R.
+Licklider and the Revolution That Made Computing Personal.
+M. Mitchell Waldrop.
+15. Building a Second Brain.
+Tiago Forte.
+16. Oh Crap!
+Jamie Glowacki.
+17. Zen and the Art of Motorcycle Maintenance.
+Robert M. Pirsig.
+18. Enlightenment Now: The Case for Reason, Science, Humanism, and Progress.
+Steven Pinker.
+19. First, Break All the Rules: What the World's Greatest Managers Do Differently.
+Marcus Buckingham, Gallup Press, et al.